 For the novice birder, it is exciting to see so many wonderful flying creatures in their natural habitat.
 It will make getting up early one morning and grabbing a coffee and muffin to go worth the effort.

-5. The Fat Lobster At Bob Lobster
+5. Bob Lobster

 The parking lot, constantly packed at all times of the afternoon and evening, is a ringing endorsement of Bob Lobster.
 Strategically located on the Plum Island Turnpike, which is essentially the only access road to the island, Bob has been serving up coastal favorites since 2001.